material-components/material-components-ios/components/private/Shapes/docs/README.md

 # Shapes Core

-Our Shapes Core library consists of different APIs and classes we use to build shapes for our components.
+This library consists of several classes that are often used together to implement Shape behavior on a component.
 Concretely, to create a shape object, you'll need to create an object that implements the `MDCShapeGenerating` protocol.
 `MDCShapeGenerating` only has one method, `(CGPath *)pathForSize:(CGSize)size` that returns the shape’s `CGPath` for the expected size.